oddbird/css-sandbox/src/sasslike/mixins-functions.md

   background: --contrast({ --color: pink; --ratio: 0.7 });
 }
 ```

+Edit: Emilio suggests
+we may also be able to parse named arguments
+based only on a dashed-ident followed by a colon.
+If that's true, it's likely the better solution.

 If positional and named arguments
 are allowed in the same function call,